by Troy Kaiser

 The final phase of the audit is the recommendations for any repairs that may be needed.
 These items could include, but are not limited to, areas of poor workmanship, the installation or removal of overlooked items, the cleaning of construction debris, repair of damaged property and, most importantly, the recommendations for how to handle material shortages.
 Material shortages can be handled in a few ways.
 One way would be to have the contractor overlay the area to guarantee the proper thickness; however, this may not be possible due to existing match points and the need to maintain positive drainage.
 The contractor could excavate the area and install the proper thickness of materials as specified, which may cause the owner more construction delays and inconvenience.
 The owner could hold back the dollar amount for the shorted materials and, in addition, request an extended warranty for the pavement not being installed to design strength.
 Any combination of these penalties could be considered.

-While full-time construction management is preferred during a construction project to ensure quality workmanship and installation of asphalt and concrete pavements, a post-construction audit can be a useful tool for smaller projects.
+While full-time construction management is preferred during a construction project to ensure quality workmanship and installation of asphalt and concrete pavements, post-construction audits can be a useful tool for smaller projects.
 While post-construction audits cannot guarantee workmanship during construction or that materials were installed per the specifications, they can be worthwhile.
 Ultimately, an extended warranty or credit may be nice, but keep in mind the strength and integrity of your pavement was compromised during construction.
 This can lead to premature failures, which could end up costing you more money down the road.

 Items you cannot “inspect” in the post-construction audit without destructive testing include: